 120 miles, 3hrs by car or LIRR

 Head East and don’t stop until you reach the tip of the Hamptons, where the ritzy clubs and high-fashioned vacationers give way to lifetime native fisherman and surfers who quit New York to chase the area’s big waves.
 If you’re hoping to hang ten yourself, spend your mornings at Ditch Plains, a beach where you'll be among many longboarders and have access to tasty seasonal food trucks.
-Afterward, spend your night dining over fresh seafood at 668 The Gig Shack and say goodbye to summer with live music as the sun sets behind a pond at the hip Surf Lodge.
+Afterward, spend your night dining over fresh seafood at 668 The Gig Shack, hit a Lynn's Hula Hut for some tiki drinks, and say goodbye to summer with live music as the sun sets behind a pond at the hip Surf Lodge.

 100 miles, 2hrs 30mins by car or various times by LIRR

 If the warm weather or sun is threatening to run away before the (unofficial) end of summer, a weekend in the Hamptons is still worth the schlep to Long Island.
-Skip the beautiful white sands of Cooper Beach and East Hampton’s award-winning Main Beach for amazing cultural activities like the Southampton Historical Museum, where you’ll find plenty of beautiful china, vintage clothing and jewelry, furniture and collectibles at Southampton Antique Fair (Sept 2).
+Skip the beautiful white sands of Cooper Beach and East Hampton’s award-winning Main Beach for amazing cultural activities like the Southampton Historical Museum.
 Art fans shouldn’t miss the Pollock-Krasner House and Studio where you can see where famed artists Jackson Pollock and his wife Lee Krasner spent their days in peaceful seclusion creating Modern art pieces, including some by Pollock that are still exemplified as the best of Abstract Expressionism.

 Enjoy the wilderness in the Adirondacks/Lake George